gvwilson/sudonomicon/03_proc/index.md

 ## Fork

 -   [Fork](g:fork_process) creates a duplicate of a process
-    -   Creator is parent, gets process ID of child as return value
+    -   Creator (parent) gets process ID of child as return value
     -   Child gets 0 as return value (but has something else as its process ID)

 ```{data-file="fork.py"}